Liberty (yacht): Performance

-Despite being the first US boat to lose the America’s Cup, Liberty was not a bad design or poorly performing yacht.
-It clearly had the performance to be selected as the US defender having comprehensively beaten Courageous (US-26).
+Despite being the first US boat to lose the America’s Cup, Liberty was not a badly designed or poorly performing yacht.
+It clearly had the performance to be selected as the US defender, having comprehensively beaten Courageous (US-26).
 In doing so, Liberty demonstrated a versatile performance in winds ranging from seven to 17 knots.

 Against Australia II, a genuine ‘break-through’ design, Liberty won three races and arguably should have won the series but for two events.
-Firstly, just prior to the crucial fifth race, when Liberty was leading Australia II by 3–1 and needed only one more race to win the cup, the US boat broke its jumper struts close to the top of the mast.
-Although repairs were made, they weren’t totally effective and on the first leg of the race, the port jumper strut again collapsed disadvantaging the boat.
+First, just prior to the crucial fifth race, when Liberty was leading Australia II by 3–1 and needed only one more race to win the cup, the US boat broke its jumper struts close to the top of the mast.
+Although repairs were made, they weren't completely effective and on the first leg of the race, the port jumper strut again collapsed, disadvantaging the boat.
 Australia II went on to win the fifth race by 1:47 secs.
-Secondly, Liberty was 57 seconds ahead at the start of the fifth leg on the final race.
-Conner’s tactical mistake of not covering Australia II on the final downwind run allowed Australia II to overtake the US boat and eventually win the race and the America’s Cup.
+Secondly, Liberty was 57 seconds ahead at the start of the fifth leg on the final race; Conner's tactical mistake of not covering Australia II on the final downwind run allowed Australia II to overtake the US boat and eventually win the race and the America's Cup.

-Two final points that should be made are that of Liberty’s rating certificates, and the psychology between the Australia II and Liberty crews – in particular that of Dennis Conner.
+Two additional points that should be made are that of Liberty’s rating certificates, and the psychology between the Australia II and Liberty crews – in particular that of Dennis Conner.

-Firstly, Liberty had three rating certificates: one for light, medium and heavy wind.
+First, Liberty had three rating certificates: one each for light, medium, and heavy wind.
 That is, the Liberty camp could change the ballast and sail area depending on the conditions.
 Prior to the seventh race, the Liberty crew did just that, lifting ballast from the boat and increasing its sail area.
 John Bertrand, helmsman of Australia II, admitted that in that final race: “the ballasting challenges they had made to Liberty – adding more sail area and taking weight out of the boat – sped her up remarkably… she had a little bit more speed on us and all of a sudden, we were in trouble.”